ssfc/npbenchmark/npbenchmark-main/travel_thief/2021 A non-dominated sorting based customized random-key genetic algorithm for the bi-objective traveling thief problem.md

 (Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Related Work
+## 2 Related Work

 (Prompt: Generalize Section "Related Work" of this article in Chinese)

-## 1 Introduction

-(Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Introduction

-(Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Introduction

-(Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Introduction
+## 3 Bi-objective Traveling Thief Problem

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "Bi-objective Traveling Thief Problem" of this article in Chinese)

-## 1 Introduction
+## 4 A Customized Non-dominated Sorting Based Genetic Algorithm with Biased Random-Key Encoding

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "A Customized Non-dominated Sorting Based Genetic Algorithm with Biased Random-Key Encoding" of this article in Chinese)

-## 1 Introduction
+## 5 Computational Experiments

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "Computational Experiments" of this article in Chinese)

-## 1 Introduction
+## 6 Concluding Remarks

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "Concluding Remarks" of this article in Chinese)